-In this post, we’re going to dig into the ins and outs of buying a used tiny home, how to make sure it’s a good deal, and the pitfalls to be aware of.
+In this post, we’re going to cover the ins and outs of buying a used or new tiny home, how to make sure it’s a good deal, and the pitfalls to be aware of.

 So, the question becomes, How do you decide if the tiny home was built well and how do you minimize your risk after you have bought it?
 Find out below.

 Just like any major purchase, whether it’s a small house, boat, car, house, land, valuable asset, there is always a due diligence phase followed by a series of inspections and verifications.
 We break this process down into a 6-step process; History, Certifications, Inspections, Negotiation, Agreements, and The Gut Check.

 To make sure your tiny home was built properly, you need to find out how, when, where, and by whom it was built.
 This is a great place to start as it doesn’t cost you anything and finding out this information will be a key determining factor in pursuing this particular tiny house further or not.